Peter Finch: What the Critics Say

 headline in Western Mail, July 2006

-• There is something oddly likable about the first half of the book where he works "the oven / with its roaring fan and gargled heat" to produce a language which melts and liquefies in the grasp; but which poses serious questions about our understanding of that language and about what the power relationships between us and the world really are.
+• There is something oddly likeable about the first half of the book where he works "the oven / with its roaring fan and gargled heat" to produce a language which melts and liquefies in the grasp; but which poses serious questions about our understanding of that language and about what the power relationships between us and the world really are.

 Nigel McLoughlin (on The Welsh Poems), Poetry Review, Autumn 2006